Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Hydrodynamic Simulation of Capillary Gas Cell

 The capillary cell used in this study is described using the Cartesian coordinate system.
 The capillary axis is aligned with the $x$-direction, while the vertical and horizontal transverse directions correspond to the $y$- and $z$-axes, respectively, as shown in Fig.~\ref{fig_sch}(b).
 Variations along the $z$-axis, arising from the front and back walls of the capillary, are assumed to be negligible compared to those in the $x$–$y$ plane.
 Based on this assumption, an \textit{empty} boundary condition was applied along the $z$-direction, which eliminates any variation, flux, or flow in that direction and allows the simulation to focus only on the $x$–$y$ cross-section, reducing computational cost.
 The simulation domain was discretized using a \textit{hexahedral} mesh generated with the OpenFOAM \textit{blockMesh} utility, with finer resolution near the inlet and outlet regions.
 The average mesh size in the $x$-$y$ plane was approximately $0.01 \times 0.01$~mm$^2$.
+We have also performed an additional hydrodynamic simulation for a particular case (Case-1) by increasing the number of grid points in the transverse plane to test numerical convergence.
+The comparative results shown in the Supplemental Material (Fig. S1) indicate that the pressure profile remains unchanged as the grid resolution is increased.

 The initial boundary condition for the pressure field was specified as \textit{fixedValue} at the inlets, while at the outlets it was defined as \textit{waveTransmissive} with a target pressure of $1.0 \times 10^{-6}$~mbar.
 This configuration effectively minimizes spurious wave reflections from the outlet patches.
 At the walls, a \textit{zeroGradient} boundary condition was applied to the pressure field.
 For the velocity field, the \textit{pressureInletVelocity} boundary condition was employed at the inlets, whereas the \textit{pressureInletOutletVelocity} condition was applied at the outlets, ensuring a pressure-driven flow of gases through the inlets and outlets.
 At the walls, a \textit{noSlip} boundary condition was applied to the velocity field to model the viscous interaction between the gas and the solid surfaces.
 A constant room temperature of 300~K was considered in the simulation.